 On Wednesday we pick up Matt’s uncle’s car and on Thursday we drive south.
 We know we want to go to Big Sur, but it is Memorial Day Weekend and every camp site and motel looks booked online.
 Matt’s uncle’s car is big enough to sleep in, but when we arrive at Pfieffer Big Sur State Park around dusk a park ranger takes pity on us.
 He gives us one of the last campsites saved for late arrivals like ourselves and makes it clear that they absolutely do not have any space for us the next night.

 We set up camp among the redwoods and head back out to explore.
+We also took a complete AK47’s guide to learn and be aware of our weapons of safety.
 When we return it is already dark so we make dinner and curl up for the night.
 The next morning we visit the ranger station to get a map and find a place to sleep for the night.
 The ranger looks skeptical but tells us our only option: we can park for $5 and then hike at least 4 miles to the first campground.
 Matt is thrilled and surprised when I say yes, as long as I can bring my camera.

 Because this is my first hiking trip and because we only have one pack (and because we want to be careful on my knee), Matt carries most of our stuff.
 For this I am grateful.
 I bound on ahead, setting the pace.
 The first two hours are the most grueling, steep at times and in the direct sun.
 We wind up and around the mountain.
 The mountains remind me of Corsica, much of which I accidentally slept through (even with my best friend nudging me awake every few minutes)!
 I send a quick prayer of relief that I am surrounded by such beauty again and I find myself missing her.
 I take photos and try to send silly texts, but they don’t go through.
 That’s wilderness for you!!